111saurabh/dancing-broccoli/README.md

 - Type-safe API contracts
 - Environment-based configuration

-## Implementation Checklist

-- [x] Backend/Frontend API Integration
-- [x] TypeScript Migration
-- [ ] Real-time Chat System
-- [ ] Location-based Matching
-- [ ] Skill Verification Workflow

 ## Current Implementation Status

-need more accuracy and coordination    -_-
+need more accuracy and coordination -\_-

 Implemented Features(may not work properly):